Let's operate Git with VScode!

 Nagato Masateru

 I joined the company as a new graduate in April 2020.
-My name is Nagato and I work in the System Development Department.
+I'm Nagato, and I belong to the Systems Development Department.

 I mainly develop web systems and game APIs using PHP.